The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Croatia

-Visa length: One year, with the possibility to renew
+Visa length: One year, renewable

 Application fee: Around €60